 In most instances, a slip and fall accident results in an insurance claim that can take months to resolve.
 In more extreme cases, these types of accidents become personal injury lawsuits that can go on for a very long time.
 But if all businesses handled slip and fall accidents like the average condo board does, then those businesses could significantly reduce the stress that comes with these sorts of incidents.

 Fore more information on this topic, visit our New York Apartment and Condo Slip and Fall Accidents page.

 When it comes to liability in a slip and fall accident in a commercial property or apartment complex, the SFGate website makes it clear that the property owner is liable.
 Landlords are responsible for making sure that all walkways are in good condition, that all stairwells are properly lit, that all snow and ice is removed from parking lots and sidewalks and that the conditions that can create a slip and fall case are taken care of quickly and in a professional manner.

-The problems for landlords can be in proving that their properties did not cause the slip and fall accident to occur.
+The problems for landlords can be in proving that their properties did not cause the accident to occur.
 In many cases, an insurance claim and settlement can happen so fast that the property owner does not discover there was a payout until their premiums go up.
 But condo boards have created methods that every business can use to effectively handle these types of situations.

-Slip And Fall Cases Are All Business To A Condo Board
+Cases Are All Business To A Condo Board

 According to Habitat Magazine, most condo boards avoid getting directly involved in personal injury lawsuits or insurance claims by getting the agents and lawyers involved the moment an accident is reported.